Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Introduction

+In this paper, we focus on codes over a finite chain ring $\ring$ endowed with an additive weight (i.e., the weight of a codeword is given by the sum of the weights of its entries over $\ring$).
+For additive weights on codes $\code \subseteq \ring^n$, it is natural to consider partitions of the ambient space $\ring$ that induce symmetrized partitions of $\ring^n$.
+MacWilliams-type identities for such symmetrized partition enumerators were studied in \cite{gluesing2015fourier}, where it was shown that they hold whenever the underlying partition of $\ring$ is Fourier-reflexive.
+Classical examples include the Hamming weight partition, the singleton partition, and partitions induced by the orbits of subgroups of the additive automorphism group.
+These examples illustrate a fundamental trade-off.
+The Hamming weight partition is very coarse and satisfies MacWilliams identities, but it does not allow to recover other additive weight enumerators.
+At the opposite extreme, the singleton partition is Fourier-reflexive and allows the recovery of all additive weights, but it is maximally fine and becomes computationally infeasible as the alphabet size grows.
+Orbit partitions arising from isometry groups lie between these two extremes and are guaranteed to be Fourier-reflexive, but they are often still unnecessarily fine.
+The central goal of this work is therefore to identify, for a given additive metric, the coarsest symmetrized partition that is Fourier-reflexive and still determines the corresponding weight enumerator.
+We address this problem for finite chain rings endowed with the Lee metric, the homogeneous metric, and the subfield metric.
+In particular, we show that for the Lee metric no such intermediate partition exists: the orbit partition induced by the full isometry group is already the coarsest Fourier-reflexive refinement.
+In contrast, for the homogeneous and subfield metric we construct new, significantly coarser symmetrized partitions that retain MacWilliams-type identities while still allowing the recovery of the respective weight enumerators.
 The paper is organized as follows.
-Section \ref{sec:preliminaries} will serve to introduce and recap the main definitions and results needed throughout the paper.
+Section \ref{sec:preliminaries} will serve as introduction and recap of the main definitions and results needed throughout the paper.
 We start with the notion of a linear code over a finite chain ring endowed with an additive weight (where we specifically introduce the Hamming, Lee, homogeneous and subfield weight).
 We then recap the theory of group characters stating some of their main properties, such as the Schur orthogonality.
 The section is completed by introducing the MacWilliams identities in their original form together with the Krawtchouk coefficients.
-Moving away of enumerating the codewords of the same weight, in Section \ref{sec:new_macwilliam} we present our novel results on the existence of MacWilliams-type identities.
+Instead of partitioning tuples by weight, in Section \ref{sec:new_macwilliam} we present novel Fourier-reflexive partitions with respect to the Lee, homogeneous and subfield weight.
 As a first step we consider a finite chain ring endowed with any additive metric and partition the code into codewords of the same (Lee weight) decomposition which we refer to as the \textit{Lee partition} of the code.
 We show that the Lee decomposition enumerator of a code is fully determined by the Lee decomposition enumerator of its dual code, i.e., MacWilliams-type identities exist for any additive weight over any finite chain ring, and, in particular, for codes in the Lee metric.
 Even though the result holds for any additive metric over a finite chain ring, for some metrics there are coarser and more natural partitions to choose.
 Thus, in a next step we introduce partitions for the homogeneous weight and the subfield weight, respectively, that are more suited and coarser and still allow for MacWilliams-type identities.
 To complete the study, we derive linear programming bounds for the Lee, homogeneous and subfield metric in Section \ref{sec:lpbound}.
 Finally, concluding remarks are given in Section \ref{sec:conclusion}.